How to get rid of Cystitis

 • Ensure you rest to help your body recover.

-• Maintain a healthy immune system by eating well to help your body fight off the infection.
+• Maintain a healthy immune system by eating a balanced diet to help your body fight off infections.

 Read more: How to ease Cystitis at night?